 In 2019, P.E Nation started to move to a more sustainable business through the use of sustainably and recycled fabrics.

 Materials such as Vita Power by Carvico, a type of fabric pioneered in Italy made of ECONYL® regenerated Nylon which boasts a 4-step closed loop regeneration process, as well as 100% organic Cotton, is now being used throughout the production of their leggings, shorts, tanks and crops.

 In addition, their packaging is all compostable and made from recycled materials.

 In 2004, the Founders of VEJA purchased 195 tons of wild rubber which allowed them to preserve 120,000 hectares of the Amazon forest.

 This material is used in the sole of every sneaker, with 18-22% of the each shoes sole being comprised of this rubber.
 They buy rubber in the Amazon forest, directly from seringueiro communities.

 The Amazon is the only place on Earth where rubber trees grow in the wild.
-In the Brazilian state of Acre, the seringueiros live.
-They depend on it for survival.
-Every morning, they make their way through the forest they have the authorisation to harvest and tap the rubber trees following a path only them know about.
+In the Brazilian state of Acre, the seringueiros live, who depend on it for survival.
+Every morning, they make their way through the forest which they have the authorisation to harvest and tap the rubber trees following a path only they know about.
 This circuit allows the trees to regenerate.
 Today, 120 member families are supported and a part of VEJA's project.